 I have been quite vocal in the past about some of the health issues that restrict my paranormal activities.
-My health history is pretty complicated for a 38 year old.
+My health history is pretty complicated for a 39-year-old.
 While I have covered this in a bit more detail in my article 'What its like investigating with a chronic illness', I want to point out I don't bring these issues up to look for sympathy.
 It is more that I know it can give a person comfort that is going through the same thing.
-I know for my endometriosis and more recently my hysterectomy saw me heading to facebook groups for support.
-It was more just knowing that I wasn't alone and someone else was going through what I was and knew what it was like and how hard it can.
+I know for my endometriosis and more recently my hysterectomy saw me heading to Facebook groups for support.
+It was more just knowing that I wasn't alone and someone else was going through what I was and knew what it was like and how hard it can be.
 Covid has really flipped the world on its head.
-I think most of us can all honestly say that none of us have ever lived and experienced something like this on a such a worldwide scale ever before.
-Yes our ancestors did, but for our modern world, this has been quite a culture shock!
-Our lives were put on a collective hold and suddenly we were not allowed to leave the house unless it was to go to work.
+I think most of us can all honestly say that none of us has ever lived and experienced something like this on such a worldwide scale ever before.
+Yes, our ancestors did, but for our modern world, this has been quite a culture shock!
+For us in Australia and particularly in Melbourne, our lives were put on a collective hold and suddenly we were not allowed to leave the house unless it was to go to work.
 Even then only certain professions were able to work.
-While there has been a a lot of devastation, the world is starting to reopen.
+While there has been a lot of devastation, the world started to reopen.
+Unfortunately for us in Australia and particularly in Melbourne, we opened and then closed again for what seemed like an eternity.
+(Let's not make this about politics and any comments related to it will be deleted).
+Finally, here in Australia, we are for the second and final time we are opening up again.
 While this is exciting, for me I am finding it really difficult to get back into things.

-For a good two months I didn't leave my house apart from going for a walk.
-As I don't have a spleen I am considered to be high risk, so even a trip to the supermarket was done by my husband or my family would drop food or supplies to my front door for me.
+For weeks at a time, I didn't leave my house apart from going for a walk.
+As I don't have a spleen I am considered to be high risk, so even a trip to the supermarket was done by my husband or my family would drop food or supplies at my front door for me.
 I was safe at home with my kids and my family.
 While I did miss going out on my investigations, I felt like I had the gift of time on my hands.
 I spent time reading, writing and researching.
-I somehow managed to even write an eBook during this time.
 I really enjoyed the time I got to spend with my husband and my boys.
-In some ways I feel like this is the biggest positive to come out of this.
+In some ways, I feel like this is the biggest positive to come out of this.
 We have a much stronger bond and we all enjoyed our time together.
 But now that is over.
-Kids are back at school, my husband and I are back to working onsite instead of at home and our daily routine has started up again.
-We don't get to see each other as much and when we do we are tired or having to worry about cleaning, getting dinner ready or washing uniforms ready for the next day.
+Kids are sort of back at school, my husband and I are back to working on site instead of at home and our daily routine has started up again.
+We don't get to see each other as much and when we do we are tired or have to worry about cleaning, getting dinner ready or washing uniforms ready for the next day.
 We don't get the quality time we had during isolation as we are back in that daily grind.
 My Saturday nights will very soon be filled with investigations again.
 I am really excited for this, but there is a struggle within me.